Taenia in animals

 Intestinal Taeniasis Caused by adult Taenia spp. in the intestines of final hosts.
 Mild to no symptoms, occasional digestive discomfort.

 Cysticercosis Larval stage (Cysticercus) infection in muscles and organs of intermediate hosts.
-Muscle weakness, seizures (if neurocysticercosis in T. solium).
+Muscle weakness, and seizures (if neurocysticercosis in T. solium).

 Coenurosis The larval stage (Coenurus) of T. multiceps in ruminants and humans.
 Neurological signs, ataxia, blindness.